 - All of the Sherlock Holmes stories, with full cast and sound effects

 - The Discworld novels Guards!
-Guards!, The Amazing Maurice and His Educated Rodents, and Night Watch adapted for radio, with full cast and sound effects
+Guards!, The Amazing Maurice and His Educated Rodents, Night Watch, Small Gods and Eric adapted for radio, with full cast and sound effects.

 - A number of Robert Rankin novels, including Brightonomicon and the Brentford Trilogy, with full cast and sound effects

 - A number of Tintin's adventures.
-In these adaptations, Snowy takes on the role of extraneous narration and comic relief that can't be accomplished through dialogue and would have been accomplished through artwork in the original (and is voiced by Andrew Sachs).
+In these adaptations, Snowy takes on the role of extraneous narration and comic relief that can't be accomplished through dialogue and would have been accomplished through artwork in the original.

 - The His Dark Materials trilogy - although there are actually two adaptations of this one: a radio adaptation and a full-cast unabridged recording, narrated by author Philip Pullman.
 Both were produced by the BBC.